Cantera/workshop-materials/ncm-2025/README.md

 ### **2️⃣ Download Workshop Materials**

 Great!
 Now, you need to get the materials for the workshop.
-Head to <https://github.com/Cantera/workshop-materials> (you might already be reading this on that site) and find the "Clone or Download" button.
+Head to <https://github.com/Cantera/workshop-materials> (you might already be reading this on that site) and find the "< > Code" button.
 If you have git installed on your computer, you can clone the repository.
 If you don't, or don't know what cloning means, don't worry!
 Click the green button, then click "Download ZIP", as shown in the picture below:

 ![Download a Zip of the repository](./images/download-repo-zip.png)